CatEars/ZeroDowntimeCsharp/Lab1.md

 have tried our best configuring the upgraded version of the app, but we know that we will not be able to complete the upgrade on time.
 How easy or hard would it be to revert to the old version?
-What if we have already started the upgraded version, but found out it was poorly configured, how would we fix the configuration with minimal disruption?
+What if we have already started the upgraded version and it has been running for a day, but found out it was poorly configured, how would we fix the configuration with minimal disruption?
+How will the end users be affected by the change in configuration?
+Does the change need to be coordinated?

 <p align="center">
 <img alt="QuestionMark" src="https://raw.githubusercontent.com/CatEars/ZeroDowntimeCsharp/master/Pictures/Question.PNG" />